 The use of scientific samples of census data that are comparable across space and time is revolutionizing research into demography, economics, and family history.
-Among the many issues discussed in association with these new developments in data infrastructure, the questions of who lives with whom, and for what reasons, remain central (King and Preston 1990).
-Variations in components of the co-resident domestic groups are often considered the most crucial indicators of diversity in family systems.
-Diversity in people's living arrangements reflects a variety of preferable or achievable residential patterns, and likely indicates differential notions regarding the way obligations to kin from outside the immediate family are structured.
-The study of residence patterns not only contributes to a better understanding of household composition; it is also of primary importance in explaining demographic outcomes.
-As recent research suggests, domestic groups formed according to stem- and joint-family rules would make for different fertility outcomes.
-Moreover, these groups may perform welfare functions towards their members on a different basis, and may cope with economic hardships in a different manner (Laslett 1972, 1988; Cain 1991; Das Gupta 1997; Skinner 1997; Bengtsson, Campbell and Lee 2004).
+Among the many issues discussed in association with these new developments in data infrastructure, the questions of who lives with whom, and for what reasons, remain central.
+Variations in the components of the coresident domestic groups are often considered the most crucial indicators of diversity in family systems.
+Diversity in people's living arrangements reflects a variety of preferable or achievable residential patterns and likely indicates differential notions regarding the way obligations to kin from outside the immediate